-Several miscellaneous deductions, exclusions and exemptions exist in West Virginia and other states.
-Some of these provisions include deductions for trade-ins; returns and allowances, cash discounts, and finance and carrying charges; exclusions for sales of real property and intangible property; and exemptions for isolated transactions and lottery tickets.
+Several miscellaneous deductions, credits, exclusions, and exemptions exist in West Virginia and other states.
+Some of these provisions include deductions for monetary allowances, voucher exemptions, local government agency exemptions, state sales tax credits; exclusions for sales of real property and intangible property; and exemptions for isolated transactions and lottery tickets.